torinos-yt/vvvv-Deferred-PBR/README.md

 - Simple access to surface functions and distance functions

 ## Instaration
-Unpack on your vvvv/packs folder.
+Unpack on your vvvv/packs folder and rename packs root "PBRRenderer".

 ## Require
 - dx11-vvvv